-You’ve purchased and downloaded all the wonderful piano teaching worksheets, sheets music, and games that you want to use with your students this week, planned those awesome and engaging lessons, and now you’re ready to print #allthethings.
+You’ve purchased and downloaded all the wonderful piano teaching worksheets, sheet music, and music games that you want to use with your students this week, planned those awesome and engaging lessons, and now you’re ready to print #allthethings.
 Uh-oh.
 You just got a message on your screen that your printer is running low on ink!
 You only have 30 minutes before your next lesson, so you don’t have time to run to the office supply store to buy more ink cartridges.
 What will you do?

 Did you know that you can have a stash of printer ink ready to go, especially when you need it most?
 And you can eliminate those unnecessary trips to the store to grab expensive cartridges of ink!
 If you haven’t heard the buzz about the HP Instant Ink program yet, today is your lucky day.
 I enrolled in 2014 and it has literally been the best decision with regards to printing I have ever made.